-For example, if you have 100 dollars, out of 10 percent annual return, you will make 10 dollars.
+For example, if you have 100 dollars, out of the 10 percent annual return, you will make 10 dollars.
 Those ten dollars are added to the original 100, which means you now have one hundred and ten dollars at a ten percent return.
 Next year, you will not make ten dollars anymore, you will make eleven dollars, and in the following years, you will make 12.1 dollars, the following year, you will make 13.2, and your return gross every year.
 Now, this not might sound like a lot in the short term, but the biggest weapon of compounded interest is time.

 A really good illustration of how powerful time is with compounded interest is the question, what would you choose, 1 million dollars right now, or one cent that doubles every day for 30 days?
 Many might choose the 1 million dollars right now without knowing that one cent that doubles every day, ends up being over five million dollars at the end of the 30 days.

 The funny thing is that you will see much of a difference until the last 10 days.
-At day 15, you only have one hundred and sixty-three dollars, not even close to the 5 million.
+On day 15, you only have one hundred and sixty-three dollars, not even close to the 5 million.
 By day 20, you have over five thousand dollars, and by day 25 you have over one hundred and sixty-seven thousand dollars.
 On day 27, only two days after you’ve got over six hundred thousand dollars, not even the million but the next day you have over 1.3 million dollars and by day 30 you have over 5.3 million dollars, and that is the long term power of compounded interest.

 This might not look super exciting at the beginning, but it can create a massive difference in your finances in the long term.
 For example, if you’re able to save and invest, let’s say four hundred dollars a month, which is $100 a week with a return of 8% per year which is the market average starting at 20 years old.
 By the time you are sixty, you would have saved one hundred and ninety-two thousand dollars, but the compounded interest on those 192 thousand dollars will give you over 1.2 million dollars.

 Getting started on investing even on passive forms of investing like index funds might be a good idea.
-Consult with your financial adviser before making your financial decisions, a very good book I recommend on this topic is unshakable by Tony Robbins.
+Consult with your financial advisor before making your financial decisions, a very good book I recommend on this topic is unshakable by Tony Robbins.

 Investing before paying debts

 This might sound like the opposite of our last point.
-Assuming you have debts with high interest rates, then it might be a good idea to pay off the debt before you start investing.
-For example, if you have credit card debt which is typically around 20% interest rate and you only pay the minimum payment, and put the rest of your money into an investment, it gives you an 8% annual return, then you are losing money.
+Assuming you have debts with high-interest rates, then it might be a good idea to pay off the debt before you start investing.
+For example, if you have credit card debt which is typically around 20% interest rate and you only pay the minimum payment and put the rest of your money into an investment, it gives you an 8% annual return, then you are losing money.

 Yes, you are investing but your debts are compounding at a higher rate than the money you’ve invested, this is what compounded interest works against you.
 Those credit card interest rates are also compounded and many of them compound on a daily basis, not a yearly basis like most investments.
-So, if you have high interest rate debts, you should pay those off first before you start investing.
+So, if you have high-interest rate debts, you should pay those off first before you start investing.